Dou Yupei

 Dou Yupei (窦玉沛 (Dòu Yùpèi); born September 1957) is a former Chinese politician, and Vice Minister of Civil Affairs.
-He was dismissed from his position in January 2017 for investigation by the Central Commission for Discipline Inspection.
+He was dismissed from his position in January 2017 for an investigation by the Central Commission for Discipline Inspection.

 Early life and education

 Dou Yupei was born in Tianjin.
-He joined the CPC in 1982 and graduated from Nankai University.
+He joined the Chinese Communist Party in 1982 and graduated from Nankai University.

 Career

-In 1990, Dou served as the director of Resettlement Office of Ministry of Civil Affairs, and transferred to the director of Department of Social Affairs in 1996.
+In 1990, Dou served as the director of Resettlement Office of the Ministry of Civil Affairs, and was appointed as the director of the Department of Social Affairs in 1996.

-In 2003 he became the director of the Office of Ministry of Civil Affairs, and promoted to the Vice Minister from 2006 to 2016.
+In 2003 he became the director of the Office of Ministry of Civil Affairs, and was promoted to the Vice Minister from 2006 to 2016.

 In 2009, he was appointed as the Vice President of the Red Cross Society of China until 2015.

 Investigation

-On January 9, 2017, Dou Yupei was under investigated by the Central Commission for Discipline Inspection, according to the news conference statement.
+On January 9, 2017, Dou Yupei was investigated by the Central Commission for Discipline Inspection, according to the news conference statement.

 On February 8, 2017, Dou was given a serious warning and ordered to retire early.